 |Central Bank||Banque de Luxembourg||Banque LBLux||UBS Luxembourg|

 Luxembourg is one the world’s largest financial centers.
 It is a worldwide leader in the investment fund industry with assets under management (AUM) of EUR 3.6 trillion.
 It is also the largest international private banking centre and the largest captive reinsurance centre in Europe.
 There are approximately 4,000 funds registered in Luxembourg.
-As of March 2016, the number of banks in Luxembourg was 144, of which 41 are branches of foreign banks.
+As of March 2016, the number of banks in Luxembourg was 144, of which over 120 banks are subsidiaries and branches of foreign banks.
 Collectively, the banks hold assets of approximately EUR 760 billion.

 Banque Carnegie Luxembourg – An exclusive private bank with a low risk profile focused on international asset management.
 It operates as a subsidiary of Carnegie Investment Bank.